nickyiliwang0000/h/css/web-typography.md

 ### `letter-spacing`

-`letter-spacing` (this is gonna blow your mind) allows you to control the amount of space in between letters.
+`letter-spacing` (this is gonna blow your mind) allows you to control the amount of space between letters.

 Headers look great with a bit less spacing.
 Uppercase words look great with a little **extra** letter spacing.
 Mess around with [this CodePen](https://codepen.io/zkdan/pen/WYOwVq)!